vasumathi298/LLM-Project/README.md

 - **PyMuPDF (fitz)**: Library to process and extract text from PDF files.
 - **BeautifulSoup**: Library for web scraping to fetch lecture transcripts.
 - **Streamlit**: Framework for building the web-based user interface.
+- **LangGraph**: A graph-based workflow engine for defining and executing multi-step processes, such as context retrieval and response generation.

 ## Setup Instructions